 Our return home was quite eventful, as the huge keyboard wouldn't fit in a half-full trunk of our Opel Vectra, so it was unpacked, covered with sheet and then jammed in between the front seats.
 To my parents and sister, this was probably the most unpleasant trip home from holidays, but it was worth it. ;)

 2001: Yamaha PSR-1000

 Although Roland EM-2000 was a real powerhouse, it was also large and cumbersome instrument that was not easy to carry around.
 So I’ve begun to look for a more portable alternative that would be more fit to transport.
 At the time, a new music shop had just been opened in Osijek that had dealership for Yamaha instruments among the others.
-Since I didn’t had a keyboard from Yamaha for several years, I was intrigued and went to the store to look around.
-I’ve immediately spotted two arranger keyboards: PSR-2000 and more affordable PSR-1000.
+Since I didn’t had a keyboard from Yamaha for several years, I was intrigued so I went to the store to look around.
+I’ve immediately spotted two arranger keyboards: PSR-2000 and the more affordable PSR-1000.
 I went with the latter (for obvious reasons), but I was more than happy with the purchase.
-Not only this was a very convenient instrument, it was even sonically superior to EM-2000.
-This purchase had also convinced me for good that Yamaha was always a true king of this territory.
+Not only this was a very convenient instrument, it was even in many ways superior to EM-2000.
+This purchase had also convinced me for good that Yamaha was always the true king of this territory.